ThomasThelen/sdtl-provone/README.md

 The broad goal is to take SDTL metadata and create an RDF data model that describes the inner-workings of the script that the SDTL describes.
-The ProvONE data model has a sufficient vocabulary to represent the creation and flow of information in the script.
-SDTL can then be embedded in the provone/prov objects to give a much more rich data model.
+The ProvONE data model has a sufficient vocabulary to represent the creation and flow of information in the script; SDTL can then be embedded in the provone/prov objects to give a much more rich data model.